gopika-na/m2x-c-mqtt/README.md

 Setup
 =============

 This library is written using [C99](http://en.wikipedia.org/wiki/ANSI_C) standard.
 Any decent C compilers, including gcc and clang, can be used to compile the library.
 The only external dependencies needed are [paho](http://git.eclipse.org/c/paho/org.eclipse.paho.mqtt.embedded-c.git/) for MQTT communications, and [frozen](https://github.com/cesanta/frozen) for JSON parsing.

+The library uses no dynamic memory allocation except for the JSON parser part in order to achieve maximum compatability with embedded boards.

-Both are already packed as submodules.
-So you can simply build the library and examples following the next steps:
+To bulid the library and examples, use the following steps:

 ```
 $ git clone https://github.com/attm2x/m2x-c-mqtt.git